Netflix-Skunkworks/spectatord/README.md

     * Enable the CMake `conan-debug` profile.
   * CLion > View > Tool Windows > Conan > (gear) > Conan Executable: `$PROJECT_HOME/venv/bin/conan`

+## Docker Builds

+The `spectatord` project also supports a platform-agnostic build.
+The only prerequisite is the installation of `Docker`.
+Please see the file [DOCKERBUILD.md](docs/DOCKERBUILD.md) in the `docs` folder for more information.

 ## Errata

 When building locally on MacOS, you may see the following errors when running binaries compiled with ASAN: